Only put off until tomorrow what you are willing to die having left undone ~ Pablo Picasso

 Shifting Your Intent

 Our intent is the essence of our free will.
-At any given moment you can choose the intent to control and not be controlled—stuck in the inner power struggle—or you can change your mind and decide that loving yourself and learning about what is loving to you and others is your primary intent.
-And that determines everything, because all your behavior follows from your intent.
+At any given moment you can choose the intent to control and not be controlled — stuck in the inner power struggle — or you can change your mind and decide that loving yourself and learning about what is loving to you and others is your primary intent.
+And that determines everything, because all your behaviour follows from your intent.

 When you shift from the intent to control and resist being controlled, into the intent to learn about loving yourself, and you open to learning with your higher self about what actions are in your highest good, then your loving adult is in charge rather than your wounded self.